 Creating Economic Opportunities for Women in the World's Most Challenging Places

-On Wednesday, February 15th, from 2:00 to 3:30pm, the Center for International Private Enterprise (CIPE) will host a panel discussion on the ways in which we can create economic opportunity for women in the world's most challenging places.
+On Wednesday, February 15th, from 2:00 to 3:30pm, the Center for International Private Enterprise (CIPE) hosted a panel discussion on the ways in which we can create economic opportunity for women in the world's most challenging places.

 - Eli Webb, Country Director for Papua New Guinea, CIPE

 - Muzhgan Wafiq Alokozai, Owner, Impressive Consulting and Former President, Afghanistan’s Peace Through Business Network

 - Hajar Al-Kuhtany, Reagan-Fascell Fellow, National Endowment for Democracy

 - John Morrell, Regional Director for Asia, CIPE (discussion moderator)

 - Eli Webb is CIPE Country Director for Papua New Guinea, where she is directing CIPE’s work on the ground including the launch of PNG Women’s Business Center.
 Webb has decades of experience confronting gender-based and sexual violence in PNG.
 She also has a background in media, and her expertise in marketing is helping to attract attention to the vulnerable status of women and girls in PNG.